Dede Westbrook: Professional career

+Pre-draft

 Westbrook declined an invitation to play in the Senior Bowl.
 He received an invitation to the NFL Scouting Combine, but decided to not perform any drills.
 At Oklahoma's Pro Day, he elected to run all the required combine drills.
 After finally performing for scouts and team representatives, Westbrook draft projections varied from the second round to the fourth round from draft experts and analysts.
 He was ranked the third best wide receiver by Pro Football Focus, the 14th best by Sports Illustrated, and was ranked the 15th best by NFLDraftScout.com.

 Jacksonville Jaguars

+2017 season

-The Jacksonville Jaguars selected Westbrook in the fourth round (110th overall) of the 2017 NFL Draft.
+The Jacksonville Jaguars selected Westbrook in the fourth round (110th overall) of the 2017 NFL draft.
 He was the 15th wide receiver selected in 2017.

-2017 season

-On May 16, 2017, the Jacksonville Jaguars signed Westbrook to a four-year, $3.07 million contract with a signing bonus of $676,156.
+On May 16, 2017, the Jaguars signed Westbrook to a four-year, $3.07 million contract with a signing bonus of $676,156.
 He was placed on injured reserve with a designation to return on September 8, 2017, after dealing with a core muscle injury.
 On November 18, he was activated off injured reserve.
 Overall, in his rookie season, he totaled 27 receptions for 339 yards and one touchdown.

-The Jaguars made the 2017 NFL playoffs as the #3-seed in the AFC.
+The Jaguars made the 2017 NFL playoffs as the #3-seed in the American Football Conference (AFC).
 In the Wild Card Round, they defeated the Buffalo Bills, 10–3.
 In his first career postseason game, Westbrook caught five passes for 48 yards on eight targets, which included a 20-yard reception in the beginning of the third quarter.
 He was the game's leading receiver.
 In the Divisional Round against the Pittsburgh Steelers, he had an eight-yard reception in the 45–42 victory.
 In the AFC Championship loss to the New England Patriots, he had a 24-yard reception.

 2018 season

-In Week 2 against the New England Patriots, Westbrook recorded a 61-yard touchdown reception in the 31–20 victory.
+In Week 2 against the Patriots, Westbrook recorded a 61-yard touchdown reception in the 31–20 victory.
 In Week 4, in a victory over the New York Jets, he had a career-high nine receptions for 130 receiving yards in the 31–12 victory.
 In Week 15, against the Washington Redskins, he recorded a 74-yard punt return touchdown in the 16–13 loss.
 Overall, he finished the 2018 season with 66 receptions for 717 receiving yards and five receiving touchdowns.
 He led the Jaguars in receptions, yards, and touchdowns in 2018.